 - 59.1 A student shall be eligible for interscholastic competition for no more than four consecutive years after initially entering Grade 9.
-This limitation shall apply without regard to actual participation or attempt to participate. - 59.1.1 A waiver will not be permitted for a student who has demonstrated proof of passing grades and earned enough credits to advance to the next academic grade level. - 59.2 In no case may a student be eligible to participate in more than four of each of the three annual athletic seasons.
+This limitation shall apply without regard to actual participation or attempt to participate. - 59.2 In no case may a student be eligible to participate in more than four of each of the three annual athletic seasons.
 Consideration will be given in special cases where a student has been absent from school because of an accident or illness that resulted in the failure to receive passing grades or full credit equivalent to four traditional year-long major English courses.
 In these instances, the executive director, or designee, shall have the authority to extend the student's eligibility upon presentation of a doctor's certificate on the student's behalf, a letter from the principal attesting to the inability of the student to attend school during a specific period because of an accident or illness, and waiver application for Rule 59.
 In instances where an extended eligibility is granted, the student may be declared eligible only for the season(s) that the student's accident/illness prevented participation.

-A waiver will not be permitted for students who choose to repeat a grade they have already successfully passed.
-These instances do not satisfy the criteria outlined in rule 59.2.

-59.3 All students repeating a grade must complete the MIAA Acknowledgment of MIAA Rules 57 and 59 form.
+- 59.3 A waiver in relation to rule 59 will not be permitted for a student who has demonstrated proof of passing grades and earned enough credits to advance to the next academic grade level but has chosen to repeat that grade.
+Given these conditions do not satisfy the criteria outlined in rule 59.2, a school cannot utilize the student eligibility waiver process or appeal process outlined in rule 87.
+In such cases, the school is not permitted to submit a waiver. - 59.4 All students repeating a grade must complete the MIAA Acknowledgment of MIAA Rules 57 and 59 form.
 This completed form must be submitted with all waiver applications.